cr1901/ATD_M117/README.md

 This is the main reason the card is rather small.

 ![](images/20220101_012324.jpg)
-Picture of my fully-populated ADT M117 card.
+Picture of my fully-populated ATD M117 card.
 The PAL is the 20 pin socketed chip in the center-right.
 None of the chips were originally socketed; it took me several tries to find the bad chip :)!